Vishali-Thanikachalam/ASK/README.md

 # ASK
 # Aim
-Write a simple Python program for the modulation and demodulation of ASK and FSK.
+To write a Python program for the modulation and demodulation of Amplitude Shift Keying (ASK) and Frequency Shift Keying (FSK), and to observe the corresponding output waveforms.# Tools required
-# Tools required
 # Program
+Python IDE
+## ASK Modulation and Demodulation
 ```
 import numpy as np
 import matplotlib.pyplot as plt